Tavon Austin Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Season Stats

-- Austin has racked up 211 receiving yards (14.1 per game) and one touchdown, hauling in 21 passes on 34 targets.
+- Austin has tacked on 21 receptions for 211 yards and one touchdown.
+He's been targeted 34 times, producing 14.1 yards per game.

-- Austin has been the target of 34 of his team's 545 passing attempts this season, or 6.2% of the target share.
+- Austin has been the target of 6.2% (34 total) of his team's 545 passing attempts this season.

-- With two targets in the red zone this season, Austin has been on the receiving end of 4.7% of his team's 43 red zone pass attempts.
+- Austin (two red zone targets) has been the recipient of 4.7% of his team's 43 red zone pass attempts.

-- The Jaguars have thrown the ball in 61.3% of their plays from scrimmage this year while staying on the ground 38.7% of the time.
-This offensive attack ranks 32nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Austin's matchup with the Patriots.